wechange-eg/cosinnus-cloud/DEV-SETUP.md

 then do (the docker-compose container must be running for this to work)

 $ docker-compose exec app su www-data -s /bin/sh -c './occ config:system:set overwritewebroot --value /nextcloud'
-$ docker-compose exec app su www-data -s /bin/sh -c 'for x in onlyoffice sociallogin; do ./occ app:install $x;done'
+$ docker-compose exec app su www-data -s /bin/sh -c 'for x in onlyoffice sociallogin groupfolders; do ./occ app:install \$x;done'

 You should now be able to visit http://wechange-dev/nextcloud and see the login screen